Course Numbering Policy

 All courses ending in the two digits “99” will be experimental courses.

-The registrar shall be authorized to adjust the numbering of extant catalog courses to bring them into compliance with the standardized numbering system.
-Before making these adjustments, the registrar shall also consult with chairs regarding any changes to their program’s course numbers.
+The Registrar shall be authorized to adjust the numbering of extant catalog courses to bring them into compliance with the standardized numbering system.
+Before making these adjustments, the Registrar shall also consult with chairs regarding any changes to their program’s course numbers.

 The College ISP numbering requirement: “Numbers for ISP and non-ISP courses cannot have the same number (e.g., HIST-161 and IHHIST-161)”, shall not apply to any of the above types of courses since they are conceptual types of courses rather than indicating course content.